SverreWisloff/TackingMaster/README.md

  - Add settings for drawing the boat

  1.3
- - Course more in fokus
+ - Heading more in fokus (a cirkle in centre)
+ - A new speed-history-plot

 ## Please use it if you find it convinient